gitbls/ndm/README.md

 * V1 is only tested and supported on two Linux distros: Raspberry Pi with Raspbian Stretch and openSUSE Leap 15
 * Nameserver failover.
 Looking into it.

-## Installing on Raspbian Stretch
+## Installing on Raspbian

 Review the sections at the end of the document to learn about installing on other Distros.
 Perform the following steps for Raspbian:

 * Copy ndm to your system somewhere in your path.
 I use /usr/local/bin.
 The ndm database is **/etc/dbndm.json**

-* If you don't have a network time server on your network, install and configure ntp so that your network clients have a time server available. `sudo apt-get install ntp`.
+* If you don't have a network time server on your network, install and configure chrony or ntp so that your network clients have a time server available. `sudo apt-get install chrony`.
 If you already have a time server on your network, you'll need to know it's IP address.

 * Install bind and isc-dhcp-server: